waveclaw/puppet-subscription_manager/README.md

 confusing.
 * Katello Pools and Satellite Subscriptions are different things presented through the same underlying system resources.
 This module calls both 'pools.'
-* Satellite, unlike Katello, will require attachment to such subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.
+* Satellite, unlike Katello, will require attachment to subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.
+This module does not manage those certificates.
+* RedHat SAM is an installable RedHat supported version of the Candlepin service which uses "candlepin-cert-consumer-" package name instead of of the package name "katello-ca-consumer-".
+Options are provided to select this.

 ## License